 author’s note

-After how much you all loved my Chocolate Peanut Butter Muffins, I had to share this banana version.
-No chocolate this time, just all the peanut butter banana goodness.
-I have a bunch of banana recipes on the site (some lighter, some more indulgent), but these are the first ones to really bring bananas and peanut butter together in such a crave-worthy way.
+After seeing how much you all loved my Chocolate Peanut Butter Muffins, I knew I had to make a banana version.
+I have a lot of banana recipes on the site, from lighter options to full-on treats, but somehow I hadn’t paired bananas and peanut butter in muffin form yet.
+Safe to say I was missing out!

-If you’re into bananas, peanut butter, oats, and dark chocolate (yep, I still snuck a little in), these muffins are right up your alley!
+If you’re into bananas, peanut butter, oats, and chocolate chips, these are right up your alley.
+I really think you’re going to love them!

 Quick Tip